Revenue Streams: Definition, Types, and Examples

 This model is commonly used by banks, financial institutions, or companies that provide credit or financing.

-Examples of Lending Agreement:
+Here are the examples of a Lending Agreement:

 • Rental Agreement: In a rental agreement, a company or individual lends property or goods to another party for a specified period of time in exchange for periodic rental payments.
 Revenue is generated from rental fees, such as those found in the lease of property, vehicles, or equipment.